shk33/dotfiles/README.md

 # @arandilopez dotfiles

-My .dotfiles, forked from [holman dotfiles](https://github.com/holman/dotfiles), optimized for ubuntu 14.04, with all the :heart:
+My .dotfiles, forked from [holman dotfiles](https://github.com/holman/dotfiles), optimized for Ubuntu 14.04, with all the :heart:

 # Install